abir0/excel-me/README.md

 .\excel-me.py <your_image_filename>
 ```

 That's it!
-It will create an excel sheet.
-Open and zoom out to see the magic.
+Open the newly created excel sheet and zoom out to see the magic.